OpenCourseAPI/docs/README.md

 # Open Course API

-> OC API&#39;s mission is to teach students how to make data driven applications for their school.
+> Open Course API's mission is to teach students how to make data driven applications for their school.
+This repo contains the docs.

 ## Development